This paper contains links, usually to cppreference.com, to explain some terms

 rational operator+(const rational&); rational operator-(const rational&); rational operator+(const rational&, const rational&); rational operator-(const rational&, const rational&); rational operator*(const rational&, const rational&); rational operator/(const rational&, const rational&);

-Also supplied are rounding modes for use when rounding rationals to integers.
+Also supplied are rounding modes for use when rounding rationals to integers, or to decimals when the result could have repeating digits.

-The rounding modes are borrowed from WG21’s P1889R1 §3.3.
-Note that it’s an unscoped enumeration, so the enumerators are in the bignum namespace.
-All of the …fastest, …smallest and …unspecified modes behave like their corresponding …to_zero modes.
+The rounding modes are borrowed from WG21’s P1889R1 §3.3 (which is no longer being worked on).
+Note that in this library it’s an unscoped enumeration, so the enumerators are in the bignum namespace.
+All of the fastest, smallest and unspecified modes behave like their corresponding to_zero modes.
+(The rounding modes are actually declared in bignum_common.hpp which integer.hpp #includes.)

-rational abs(const rational&); rational round(const rational&, rounding = tie_away_zero); rational ceil(const rational&); rational floor(const rational&); rational trunc(const rational&); rational rint(const rational&); rational modf(const rational&, rational* int_part = nullptr); rational fmod(const rational&, const rational&); rational remainder(const rational&, const rational&, rounding = tie_to_even); rational sqr(const rational&); rational pow(const rational&, int); rational copysign(const rational&, const rational&); rational fma(const rational&, const rational&, const rational&);
+rational abs(const rational&); rational round(const rational&, rounding = tie_away_zero); rational ceil(const rational&); rational floor(const rational&); rational trunc(const rational&); rational rint(const rational&); rational modf(const rational&, rational* int_part = nullptr); rational fmod(const rational&, const rational&); rational remainder(const rational&, const rational&, rounding = tie_to_even); rational pow(const rational&, int exponent); rational sqr(const rational&); rational copysign(const rational&, const rational&);

 Note that a rounding mode may be passed to bignum::round().
 The default, tie_away_zero, mimics std::round().Similarly, a rounding mode may be passed to bignum::remainder().
 The default, tie_to_even, mimics std::remainder().